timm/misc/gawk/rulr/rulr.md

 ### Coding Conventions

-As to other coding conventions:
+As to our coding conventions:

 - This code is written in Lua since that is a very simple notation.
   For a short tutorial on Lua, see "[Learn Lua in Y